mathebuddy/mathebuddy/docs/doc/mbl.md

   -------------
   ```

-  Five or more dashes (`-`) are required.
+  Four or more dashes (`-`) are required.
 Labels are optional.
 We suggest to use prefix `subsec:` for subsection labels, but this is optional.

 - `Paragraphs`